AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-up-project.md

 ### Caveats {#caveats}

+* Build artifacts are not reused across different programs, regardless if the commit hash is identical.
+* Build artifacts are reused within the same program even if the branch and/or pipeline is different.
 * [Maven version handling](/help/using/activating-maven-project.md) replace the project version only in production pipelines.
 Therefore if the same commit is used on both a development deploy execution and a production pipeline execution and the development deploy pipeline is executed first, the versions will be deployed to stage and production without being changed.
 However, a tag will still be created in this case.
 * If the retrieval of the stored artifacts is not successful, the build step will be executed as if no artifacts had been stored.
 * Pipeline variables other than `CM_DISABLE_BUILD_REUSE` are not considered when Cloud Manager decides to reuse previously created build artifacts.